PolarDB for MySQL supports logical backups with Data Disaster Recovery (DBS). This topic describes how to configure a logical backup using DBS.

 PolarDB Instance ID

-The ID of the PolarDB for MySQL database that you want to back up.
+Select the ID of the PolarDB for MySQL instance that you want to back up.

 Database Account

-The username of the account that is used to connect to the database that you want to back up.
-The account must have permissions to back up the database.
+Enter the database account.
+This account must have the required permissions to back up the database.
 For more information, see Account permissions.

 Password